kuosc2005/website/docs/kucc-website.md

 ## Plans and Features

-- Integrate the website with the study and resource section of cscedrive (https://cscedrive.chandanmahato.com.np/).
+- **Integrate with csedrive:** Integrate the website with the study and resource section of cscedrive (https://cscedrive.chandanmahato.com.np/).
 This will improve accessibility to study materials and resources.

-- Foster relationships and recognition among KUCC members and alumni, enhancing a sense of community and collaboration.
+- **Community Engagement:** Foster relationships and recognition among KUCC members and alumni, enhancing a sense of community and collaboration.

-- Establish a platform where members can log in using their student accounts and manage their profiles.
+- **Member Profiles:** Establish a platform where members can log in using their student accounts and manage their profiles.
 This includes their bios, tech stack, semester projects, and interests.

-- Ensure everyone is informed about the ongoing research and various labs in the Department of Computer Science and Engineering.
+- **Research and Labs Information:** Ensure everyone is informed about the ongoing research and various labs in the Department of Computer Science and Engineering.

-- Showcase current student projects through a semester project listing.
+- **Project Showcase:** Showcase current student projects through a semester project listing.

 ## Tech Stack

-The website is built using Next.js, TypeScript, and TailwindCSS.
+Next.js, TypeScript, and TailwindCSS.

+## Maintainer